For the latest about the Greater Cambridge Local Plan scroll down this page.

-For the last thirteen years I have surveyed breeding populations of farmland birds on a square kilometre of green belt on the southern fringe of Cambridge, to assess the levels of the biodiversity of an area close to the city.
+For the last thirteen years I have surveyed breeding populations of farmland birds on a square kilometre of green belt on the southern fringe of Cambridge, to assess the levels of the biodiversity of an area close to the city (see Nine Wells Map).
 I have written a book about my study, entitled A haven for farmland birds.

-In 2024 the area supported a grey partridge population of at least 14 spring pairs/km2 and around 42 birds/km2 in autumn.
+In 2025 the area supported a grey partridge population of 8 spring pairs/km2 and around 44 birds/km2 in autumn.
 The arable farms typical of Cambridgeshire support between 0 and 5 pairs/km2 and 0–20 birds/km2 in the autumn.
 These numbers are lower than the 18 pairs and 90+ birds in 2021.
-Several factors may have contributed to this – in particular the crop made counting autumn birds more difficult – but it does seem likely that the continued expansion of the Biomedical Campus and associated disturbance may be forcing the birds into a smaller area away from the development.
+Several factors may have contributed to this – the crop made counting birds more difficult and it’s likely that the very wet, cool breeding season in 2024 reduced the number of fledged young birds – but it does seem likely that the continued expansion of the Biomedical Campus and associated disturbance may be forcing the birds into a smaller area away from the development.

-Corn buntings held 11 territories.
-This is an important population – there are just 11,000 pairs in the UK and their recent extinction in Ireland risks being repeated in large parts of Britain if their breeding sites are not protected.
+Corn buntings held 10 territories.
+This is an important population – there are just 11,000 pairs in the UK and their recent extinction in Ireland risks being repeated in large parts of Britain if their breeding sites are not managed sensitively.

-In addition, the site supports thriving populations of water voles – in Hobsons Brook and the ditch that runs alongside the cycle path – and at least 20 brown hare.
+In addition, the site supports water voles – in Hobsons Brook and the ditch that runs alongside the cycle path – and at least 20 brown hare.

 I also survey butterfly and dragonfly populations in the area; the 25 species of butterfly I have recorded include brown argus (below left), clouded yellow, small copper (below centre) and small heath (below right).

-In the next local plan the councils are likely to propose releasing two further fields (Fields 7 and 8 on my maps) from green belt for development, and this would have a negative impact on the farmland birds that live there.
+In the draft Greater Cambridge Local Plan the councils propose releasing two further fields (Fields 7 and 8 on my map) from green belt for development, and this will have an impact on the farmland birds and other wildlife that live there.
+I have been liaising with councillors, planners, landowners and the Biomedical Campus about this.

 Past reports